 Key features include:

-- Study abroad opportunities at leading institutions around the world including the prestigious Vancouver Film School and New School in New York among others
+- Study abroad opportunities at leading institutions around the world

 - Final year stage production directed by a professional theatre director